lelutin/puppet-fail2ban/README.md

 }
 ~~~

-You can create a jail with the fail2ban::jail defined type (see section below)
+You can create a jail with the `fail2ban::jail` defined type (see section below)
-or you can use one of the predefined fail2ban::jail::* classes.
+and you can use one of the predefined `fail2ban::jail::*` hiera hashes as
+parameters to the `fail2ban::jail` defined type.

-You can also create a filter for use with jails with the fail2ban::filter
+You can also create a filter for use with jails with the `fail2ban::filter`
 defined type (see section below).

 [![Build Status](https://travis-ci.org/lelutin/puppet-fail2ban.svg?branch=master)](https://travis-ci.org/lelutin/puppet-fail2ban)